named-data/.github/CONTRIBUTING.md

 There are a few things to remember when responding to code review, including:

--  **Don't** click "Done" on a comment if you agree with a comment and are updating the code accordingly.
-These comments are essentially useless and only clutter the discussion.
-Gerrit has a convenient mechanism to check the differences between two patch sets, so reviewers are expected to check that their comments have been addressed.
+-  **Do** click `Done` or tick `Resolved` on a comment if you agree with it and have updated the code accordingly.
+This is a helpful way for reviewers and developers to quickly keep track of when an issue has been solved and if there are any other pending comments.
 -  **Don't** blindly follow what is suggested.
 Review is just that: a review.
 Sometimes what is suggested is functionally equivalent to what you have implemented.
 Other times, the reviewer has not